 Emergency Car Repair Kit

-This can take up a bit of space but in winter, when waiting for a tow isn’t always a good idea, this can get you moving more quickly.
+This can take up a bit of space but in Winter, when waiting for a tow isn’t always a good idea, this can get you moving more quickly.
 A good car repair kit should have a can of tire sealant for repairing flats, jumper cables, and your basic tools such as a wrench, screwdriver (Phillips and flathead), and a hammer.
 It’s also a good idea to keep an extra quart of oil with you, too.

-An Ice Scraper
+De-Icer & Ice Scraper

 Yeah, this is a really obvious one, but an ice scraper is just one of those things you never want to be without when you really need it.
 You can waste a fair amount of gas by trying to defrost a frozen car with just the heat and defroster.
 Don’t waste gas, pack your ice scraper.

 While you’re at the store, pick up some de-icer.
 They’re not too pricey, should last you a few Winters and will save you a ton of time.
 Although pouring hot water over your windshield sounds like a cheaper and quicker option, hitting frozen glass with a shock of hot water can cause it to crack.
 Plus, all that water that runs off your car ends up on your driveway and then freezes, making your driveway the neighborhood’s newest ice rink.

 Some folks know exactly why we’d suggest this.
 For those who don’t: kitty litter serves two extremely helpful purposes.
 First, it adds weight to your car which can help with traction.
 It also reduces the distance and duration of a slide if you happen to lose traction.
 If you drive a flatbed truck, it can help with weight distribution, helping to weigh down your car and prevent it from spinning in the event of a slide.
 Second, in the event you find yourself stuck in mud, a snow drift, or (especially) on ice, kitty litter can be poured under your drive tires to help you gain traction.